 - Rice flour – a filler used to fill the rest of the capsule

-But if you’re working on optimizing brain health, why consider a supplement with unnecessary, unhealthy “extra ingredients” in the first place?
+But lately I’ve noticed new companies entering the dietary supplement market who avoid “other ingredients” all together.
+The thing is if you’re working on optimizing brain health, why consider a supplement with unnecessary, unhealthy “extra ingredients” in the first place?

 Another example is L-tyrosine which is an amino acid that is directly involved in the synthesis of dopamine, norepinephrine and epinephrine in your brain.
 But is not efficiently absorbed by your body when taken as a nootropic supplement.